mkheirkhah/ecmp/doc/manual/source/attributes.rst

     GtkConfigStore                : not enabled (library 'gtk+-2.0 >= 2.12' not found)

-In the above example, it was not enabled, so it cannot be used until a suitable version is installed and ./waf configure; ./waf is rerun.
+In the above example, it was not enabled, so it cannot be used until a suitable version is installed and ./waf configure --enable-examples --enable-tests; ./waf is rerun.

 Usage is almost the same as the non-GTK-based version, but there are no ConfigStore attributes involved:::